Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 Founder, InstaCuppa | Building kitchen tools that take the work out of busy Indian mornings.

-InstaCuppa makes everyday kitchen tools — juicers, blenders, frothers, and kettles — designed for Indian homes.
-The goal is simple: take the work out of your mornings so a glass of fresh juice or a hot cup is never a chore.
+InstaCuppa makes kitchen tools you use every day.
+They make juicers, blenders, frothers, and kettles.
+These are made for Indian homes.
+The goal is simple.
+They want to take work out of your mornings.
+A glass of fresh juice should be easy.
+A hot cup should never feel like a chore.

 Free Shipping | 1-Year Warranty | 10-Day Free Trial | Free Returns